Art & Process (MA) (Taught)

 Applicants who hold a Level 8 award at pass level or a Level 7 award (or equivalent) may be considered on the basis of significant relevant experience.

-In certain circumstances mature applicants with long-standing professional experience will be considered for eligibility through recognition of prior and experiential learning, policies for which are well established in CIT.
+In certain circumstances mature applicants with professional experience will be considered for eligibility through recognition of prior and experiential learning, policies for which are well established in MTU (www. cit.ie/rpl).

 The programme has 90 credits and is delivered as a single stage that spans over 2 institutional academic years.

-Students should note that Fees quoted relate to the academic year 2018 only and are subject to change on an annual basis.
+Students should note that fees quoted relate to the academic year 2022 only and are subject to change on an annual basis.
+Course fees must be paid before attending lectures.

 EU Applicants: €4,500